Robinkhilery960/Interview-Questions/Javascript/readme.md

 ## 9. What are arrow function and where to not use them ?

 An arrow function is a shorter syntax for a function expression and does not have its own this so don't use arrow function as object methods, Event handlers, Prototype methods.
-Arrow function dont have argument object so also not use them for functions that use the arguments object.
+Arrow function don't have argument object so also not use them for functions that use the arguments object.
-Arrow functions also does not have new.target keyword so also dont use them as constructer functions
+Arrow functions also does not have new.target keyword so also don't use them as Constructor functions

 ### Object methods: